Work in the Whitsundays

 On the other end of the scale, backpackers and those looking to balance their travelling budget can find fruit and vegetable picking in Bowen (just a 45 minute drive from Airlie Beach) or cane harvesting and general farm maintenance work in Mackay.
 Expect harvest seasons for tomatoes to run September to December; for vegetables, May to November; and mangoes, November to December.
 Cane harvests are brought in June to November, while planting takes place March, April, June, August and September; and cane farm maintenance work is generally available March to May.

 If resort living seems a dream come true, then look for employment notices from the island resorts.
 There are several resort islands in the Whitsundays with varying levels of accommodation and services.
-Check out job ads for Hamilton Island, Hayman Island and Daydream Resort and Spa who are often hiring and are located within the Whitsundays.
-Chefs, housekeepers/cleaners, and administrative staff are usually required by the resorts as turnaround is seasonal and positions are often filled on a short-term basis.
-Bonus benefits of resort employment is that employees are often able to live within the resort or at least on the island and the work is usually on shifts.
+Check out job ads for Hamilton Island, Hayman Island and Daydream Island Resorts who are often hiring and are located within the Whitsundays.
+Chefs, housekeepers/cleaners, and administrative staff are usually required by the resorts as the turnaround is seasonal and positions are often filled on a short-term basis.
+The bonus benefits of resort employment is that employees are often able to live within the resort or at least on the island and the work is usually on shifts.
 That means you might have mornings off to lie by the pool and work on that tan, with days off spent on the mainland or seeing the rest of the Whitsundays.

 For both short term or long term work, the first requirement is a valid working visa or Australian citizenship.
 If you are entering Australia from another country with the hopes of finding a job, ensure you have applied for the right visa that allows work.
 Get a resume together to hand out to potential employers, ensuring you include a photo of yourself to personalize your application - remember that tourism and hospitality industries are all about creating a friendly, welcoming vision for customers so a photo with a big smile and an approachable demeanour will win you more opportunities.